mike99mac/minimy-mike99mac/README.md

     - Select your preferred *Operating System*. **Ubuntu Desktop 22.04 LTS** is recommended.
 It's a solid operating system, that combined with the RasPi, is capable of being a general purpose computer.
 LTS stands for *Long Term Support* - Canonical promises to support it for at least four years.

     - Select the *Storage* device.
-Ideally you will see the one micro-SD card in the dropdown menu.
+You should see just one micro-SD card in the dropdown menu.

     - Click **Write**.